Capevace/capevace.github.io/_projects_apps/convertguru.md

 ---
-layout: product
 title: ConvertGuru
 subtitle: Convert videos to GIFs in your browser

 visitLink: https://mateffy.me/convert-guru
 githubLink: http://github.com/capevace/convert-guru

-project:
+metadata:
   platform: Web
   tech: Nuxt.js, Canvas
   year: 2019

 slides:
   - slide-1.png
   - slide-2.png
   - slide-3.png

 changelog:
   - version: 0.1.0
     name: MVP released

-featured: 10
 ---

 This is an experiment in converting video files in the browser.
 It works by displaying a video frame by frame on a canvas and then append the canvas' contents to a GIF.